gitnex-org/gitnex/CONTRIBUTING.md

 ## Translation
 Help us translate GitNex to your native language.

-Take a look [here](https://gitlab.com/mmarif4u/gitnex/blob/master/app/src/main/res/values/strings.xml) for strings, please ignore the lines with `translatable="false"`.
-It is recommended to create a Merge Request with your changes.
+Take a look [here](https://gitea.com/mmarif/GitNex/src/branch/master/app/src/main/res/values/strings.xml) for strings, please ignore the lines with `translatable="false"`.
+It is recommended to create a Pull Request with your changes.

-Check the structure of other languages for example [French](https://gitlab.com/mmarif4u/gitnex/blob/master/app/src/main/res/values-fr/strings.xml).
+Check the structure of other languages for example [French](https://gitea.com/mmarif/GitNex/src/branch/master/app/src/main/res/values-fr/strings.xml).

-**Note:** Crowdin support will be added soon.